billDrett/Bulletin-Boards/README.md

 <h1/>Bulletin Boards </h1>
 <h2/>Introduction </h2>
 A multi-process application with the use of named pipes and Low-Level I/O. Clients communicate with a server with named pipes and gives commands to write text, send files (etc images), create channels while others can read and download them.
-Also a bash script to monitors which processes of Bulletin Boards app are running and which have stoped. <h2/>Compile</h2>
+Also a bash script to monitors which processes of Bulletin Boards app are running and which have stoped.
-g++ -o theForum main.cpp admin.cpp admin.h forum.cpp forum.h moderator.cpp moderator.h person.cpp person.h post.cpp post.h registerUser.cpp registerUser.h system.cpp system.h thread.cpp thread.h
 <h2/>Compile</h2>
  Make command to compile and make clean to remove all object files.